mikeyoon/mikeyoon.github.io/_posts/2020-06-14-An-opinionated-guide-part-2.md

 What really ties this pattern together is Reselect's memoization (most frameworks should have some form of memoization for derived state).
 It's very simple, only storing the previous values of the input functions and the result function.
 Each time an action is dispatched, like `someAction` in our example, the two input functions on `getFullNameAndTime` will be called.
 Also, this action doesn't result in firstName or lastName changing so the input functions will return values equivalent to the last.
 Since input values are equivalent, the selector will skip calling the result function and just return a reference to the previous value.

-This memoization is what allows React to know when to rerender a relevant component, so even if our selector returned a complex object like `{ fullName }` instead, it'd still only rerender when necessary.
+This memoization is what allows React to know when to re-render a relevant component, so even if our selector returned a complex object like `{ fullName }` instead, it'd still only re-render when necessary.
 This will be important if you end up creating a hierarchy of selectors, feeding complex objects from one into another.
 I'll show this in more detail in a later article.
 For now, let's just examine how the input functions work.

 ## Keep input functions simple